imunes/imunes-security/README.md

 All presented scenarios run on in the IMUNES virtual machine that can be downloaded from: http://www.imunes.net/dl/IMUNES_security.ova.

-To run the scenarios, after starting the virtual machine, just clone the git repository into the machine and follow the instructions.
+To run the scenarios, after starting the virtual machine, just git pull the latest version of the repository in /root/imunes-security.